 Extroverts are people who take charge of situations.
 Typically, a high extroversion score shows that that person may have strong leadership ability.
 They are more likely to behave impulsively than introverts, however.

 People who are open also have an easier time with workplace changes and are more adaptable.
 They are also usually effective leaders and are “less susceptible to a decline in performance over a longer time period,” according to Essentials of Organizational Behavior.

 Agreeable people are generally liked more and tend to follow the rules.
 They also demonstrate higher job satisfaction and are less likely to be involved in workplace accidents.
 Those who score low on agreeableness are more likely to behave in a way that creates counterproductive work behavior and may have less career success over the long term.

 How Can Leaders Use the Big Five Traits to Motivate Employees?

-According to a 2016 paper published in Science Direct, “leaders who have an understanding of how individuals’ personalities differ can use this understanding to improve their leadership effectiveness and lead to improve employees’ job performance.”
+According to a 2016 paper published in Science Direct, “leaders who have an understanding of how individuals’ personalities differ can use this understanding to improve their leadership effectiveness and lead to improving employees’ job performance.”

-If leaders know their employees’ tendencies, strengths and weaknesses, they can use these to help their employees and keep them motivated.
+If leaders know their employees’ tendencies, strengths, and weaknesses, they can use these to help their employees and keep them motivated.

-Leaders can also use the Big Five on themselves to assess their behaviors and demonstrate to employees how to not only maximize their strengths, but also learn from their weaknesses as they drive the organization to success and continue to evaluate organizational behavior.
+Leaders can also use the Big Five on themselves to assess their behaviors and demonstrate to employees how to not only maximize their strengths but also learn from their weaknesses as they drive the organization to success and continue to evaluate organizational behavior.
 A master’s degree in organizational leadership can provide leaders with an even deeper understanding of what goes into effective business interactions.